spotify/shumway/README.md

 #### Custom Counter Attributes

-Set custom attributes for metrics:
+Set custom attributes for metrics.
+Default attributes will be added to the Counter object if there are default attributes for the MetricRelay.

 ```python
 import shumway